DenisKorotchenko/any-angle-paths-heuristic-search/readme.md

 ![image](image/moscow_0_256_example_2.png)

-then everything work correctly!
+then everything is working correctly!

-You can also open ```example.ipynb``` to see some simple examples with test map and run examples with some pre-downloaded maps from movingai.
+You can also open [```example.ipynb```](https://github.com/DenisKorotchenko/any-angle-paths-heuristic-search/blob/master/example.ipynb) to see some simple examples with a test map and run the examples with some pre-downloaded maps from movingai.

 ## Inputs and Outputs
 Our project works with ```movingai``` format, you can read more about format [**here**](https://movingai.com/benchmarks/formats.html).

-There some pre-downloaded maps and tasks in ```test/data```.
+There are several pre-downloaded maps and tasks in [```test/data```](https://github.com/DenisKorotchenko/any-angle-paths-heuristic-search/tree/master/test/data).

 We use 4 packs of maps: city maps, rooms maps, random maps with 10% obstacles and game maps from Warcraft III.
-You can see an example of using these maps in ```example.ipynb```.
+You can see an example of using these maps in [```example.ipynb```](https://github.com/DenisKorotchenko/any-angle-paths-heuristic-search/blob/master/example.ipynb).

-If you are working with ```path-finder.py```, then you need to specify filename with map and start and goal coordinates.
+If you work with [```path-finder.py```](https://github.com/DenisKorotchenko/any-angle-paths-heuristic-search/blob/master/path-finder.py), then you just need to specify filename with map and coordinates of start and goal.

-The output can be represented in graphics or as a succession of vertexes from the start to the target.
+The output can be represented in graphics or as a succession of vertexes from the start to the goal.

 ## Sources
  <a name="source1"></a>